vouched/vouched-react-native/README.md

 ## Create Verification Flow

+Note: Be sure to review the IDScreen, BackIDScreen and FaceScreen in the example app to get a sense of possible behaviors you can use in your app's verification flow.
+Some IDs require processing both front and back sides.

-1. Determine the steps needed (ID, ID + Selfie, Authentication)
+1. Determine the steps needed (ID, ID + Selfie, Reverification)
 2. Create the Component/Screen(s) for each step
 3. Use the appropriate Camera ([IdCamera](#idcamera) or [FaceCamera](#facecamera)) for the step.
 4. Ensure [session.confirm](#post-confirm-verification) is called once verification is complete to recieve finalized job data.